mrbalihai/passbox/README.md

 Credit to [drduh/pwd.sh](https://github.com/drduh/pwd.sh) for some ideas.
 Please check that project out as it might suit your needs better.

+Passbox is a tool for managing a GPG symmetrically encrypted file as a password database.
+Due to the highly configurable nature of GnuPG and passbox, all responsibility for keeping your passwords secure and backed up is on you.
+We will eventually put together a guide to give some pointers. (issue #6)

 ### Features
 - [x] Search/Add/Update/Delete password entries
 - [x] Generate random passwords